mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.0/index.md

 - The dcos-diagnostics component now rate limits diagnostic checks to avoid performance slowdowns in large clusters.
 (COPS-5915)
 - A dcos-cosmos template engine can now accept unescaped raw JSON fields.
 (COPS-5814)
 - The dcos-telegraf component has been enhanced to allow configuration of the allowed_pending_messages parameter.
 (COPS-5629)
+- Removed the octarine package from DC/OS.
+- Removed the avro-cpp package from DC/OS.

 ## Mesos Fixed and Improved Issues
 For a detailed description on updates to Mesos, see the [changelog](https://github.com/apache/mesos/blob/1ff2fcd90eabd98786531748869b8596120f7dfe/CHANGELOG)